stackriot-labs/reactnd-project-would-you-rather-starter/README.md

+# Instructions

+You know the drill.
+Either run `npm start` or `yarn start` if you're cool like me.

 # Would You Rather Project

 This is the starter code for the final assessment project for Udacity's React & Redux course.